Teledyne FLIR: History

-In January 2019, the company acquired Aeryon Labs for $200 million.

-In March 2019, the company acquired Endeavor Robotics, the former iRobot division responsible for unmanned ground vehicles (UGVs) for the global military, public safety, and critical infrastructure markets, for $382 million in cash.
+Two years later, in 2019, the company acquired Aeryon Labs for $200 million.
+FLIR then acquired Endeavor Robotics, the former iRobot division responsible for unmanned ground vehicles (UGVs) for the global military, public safety, and critical infrastructure markets, for $382 million in cash two months later.
 The company also opened a second headquarters in Arlington County, Virginia.

-In October 2019, the company acquired from Aria Insights patents related to tethered drones, which are connected to the ground with a cable and can stay aloft much longer than drones powered by batteries.
+In October, the company acquired from Aria Insights patents related to tethered drones, which are connected to the ground with a cable and can stay aloft much longer than drones powered by batteries.
 The company, formerly known as CyPhy Works, had failed earlier in the year.

 In April 2020, during the COVID-19 pandemic, the company released a thermal camera that can be used to identify elevated skin temperature.
 Demand for these products surged, putting stress on the company's supply chain.

-In January 2021, Teledyne Technologies announced that it had entered into a definitive agreement to acquire the company for $8 billion, against FLIR's 2019 revenue of $1.9 billion.
+Teledyne Technologies announced in January of the following year that it had entered into a definitive agreement to acquire the company for $8 billion, against FLIR's 2019 revenue of $1.9 billion.
 The acquisition was completed in May 2021, and FLIR Systems Inc. continued as Teledyne FLIR LLC.
+On October 25, 2022, the company was awarded $48.7 million (USD) to provide Maritime Forward Looking Infared (MARFLIR) II sensors and variants of the SeaFLIR 280-HD surveillance systems to the United States Coast Guard.